nibr1609/Learned-Prompting-Sentiment-Analysis/README.md

 ## Project Description 📖

-Sentiment Classification (SC) is the task of automatically analyzing text to determine its emotional tone, categorizing it as **positive** 😊, **negative** 😠, or **neutral** 😐.
-This classic Natural Language Processing (NLP) problem remains highly relevant today, powering applications like:
+Sentiment analysis is the process of determining the general feelings conveyed in a text, categorizing it as **positive** 😊, **negative** 😠, or **neutral** 😐.
+While it may seem straightforward, it poses substantial challenges even for state-of-the-art language models.
+Emotional tone is often expressed not directly but through context, background knowledge, implications, or stylistic choices — all of which can be subtle or ambiguous.

+This complexity is particularly noticeable in short texts, where cues are sparse and interpreting sentiment reliably requires nuanced understanding.

+Recent advances in **Large Language Models (LLMs)** have made it possible to approach sentiment classification in novel ways.
+The field has evolved from:

+- Traditional **lexicon-based** or **machine learning** methods like SVM, Naive Bayes
+- To **fine-tuned transformer models** like BERT, EmoLLMs
+- To **prompt-based approaches**, where language models are treated as black boxes, guided by natural language instructions

+These modern methods hinge on *prompt engineering* — the art of crafting inputs that best extract the desired response from a language model.
+Prompt phrasing can significantly influence performance.

+Sentiment analysis remains highly relevant today, powering applications like:

 - 📊 Product review analysis
 - 🗣️ Social media monitoring
 - 💬 Customer feedback interpretation

+## Our Approach 🔧

+This project investigates how **prompt quality** and **prompt selection** affect sentiment classification performance.
+We propose a two-step optimization pipeline:

+- ✨ **Prompt Selector**
+  Dynamically selects the most appropriate prompt from a base catalog based on input features.

+- 🧪 **Prompt Optimizer**
+  Analyzes performance trends and generates new high-quality prompts through *meta-prompting*.

+Our experiments show that this pipeline improves sentiment accuracy of the **Gemma 3 (4B)** model, compared to static prompts or basic prompt catalogs — *without any model fine-tuning*.

 ## Setup Instructions ⚙️